floweredscarf/su25/labs/lab04/index.md

 ### Visualizer (Phase 1)

 While being able to see variable values is great, sometimes we have data that's not the easiest to inspect.
-The Java Visualizer shows a box-and-pointer diagram of the variables in your program, which is much better suited for large objects with a lot of data.
+The Java Visualizer (installed in Lab 01 [here](../lab01/#installing-plugins)) shows a box-and-pointer diagram of the variables in your program, which is much better suited for large objects with a lot of data.
 To use the visualizer, run the debugger until you stop at a breakpoint, then click the "Java Visualizer" tab.